weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 set of all (x, x,) € R? such that (x, x,, x") € E for some x".
 Being a projection of E, Vis a convex open set in R?.
 Since E is convex and (116)

 holds, f(x) does not depend on x".
-Hence there is a function ¢, with domain V, such that
+Hence there is a function c, with domain V, such that
 J) =o, x,)
 for all xe E.